thunderseethe/thunderseethe.github.io/content/posts/lowering-base.md

   * [TAPL, Chapter 6](https://www.cis.upenn.edu/~bcpierce/tapl/)
   * [Lecture 19: Nameless lambda expressions (DeBruijn)](https://vesely.io/teaching/CS4400f20/l/19/19.pdf)

-When selecting a type variable, count how many `TyFun` nodes appear between it and its binding `TyFun` node.
+When assigning a type variable, count how many `TyFun` nodes appear between the variable and its binding `TyFun` node.
 Use that count as the value of our type variable.
 If we apply this method to our examples `foo` and `bar` we get: